Statistical Analysis in R

 Questions

-• How do I run t-tests, ANOVA, correlations, and regression in R?
+• How do I run t-tests, correlations, and regression in R?

 • How does R output compare to SPSS output tables?